moredip/Frank/README.md

 (see section below "Your first Frankified App" for detailed steps)

-There is also a [brief screencast](http://screencast.com/t/XnW5pL8q) showing these setup steps.

 1. Duplicate your app target, creating a new "Frankified" target

 2. Create a Frank group in your project to hold the Frank source